-6. The normal progression of awards within a Chapter beginning with the earliest is: a Certificate of Appreciation, the Virginia Society Chapter Service Medal, the Virginia Society Medal, and then the Meritorious Service Medal.
+6. The normal progression of awards within a Chapter beginning with the earliest is a Certificate of Appreciation, the Distinguished Service Certificate, the Virginia Society Chapter Service Medal, the Virginia Society Medal, and then the Bronze Roger Sherman Medal and the Meritorious Service Medal.
 But no medal is a prerequisite for any other medal.
-An Oak Leaf Cluster to either the Virginia Society Service Medal or the Virginia Society Medal may be awarded at any point after first award of these medals (provided no other medal is awarded for the same service).
+An Oak Leaf Cluster to either the Virginia Society Chapter Service Medal, the Virginia Society Medal and/or the Bronze Roger Sherman Medal may be awarded at any point after first award of these medals (provided no other medal is awarded for the same service).
 Medals are not awarded merely for having had a position or title.
 National rules limit the awarding of the Meritorious Service Medal to an individual but a single time.

 7. Outgoing Chapter Presidents should at least be presented the Past President's Pin and Certificate.
-This is the first and proper award for all who serve as a
+This is the first and proper award for all who serve as a Chapter President.

-Chapter President.
 In most cases it should be sufficient recognition for an individual serving a single year as president.
 The Virginia Society Chapter Service Medal (or an oak leaf cluster) should be considered when the outgoing president has made a significant contribution to the Chapter.
 The Virginia Society Award (or an oak leaf cluster) should be considered for a multiple-year term of office.
 The SAR Meritorious Service Medal should be considered for an individual who is completing a term as a Chapter President who has given a great deal of service to Chapter prior to becoming the Chapter President.

 8. It is up to the Chapter leaders to ensure that the right award is given to the right person for the right reason.
 It can be very embarrassing for someone to realize later that he has been wearing a medal that he did not deserve.
-If there is any question, the Virginia Society Awards Committee can help the Chapter determine the correct award.
+If there is any question, the Virginia Society Awards Committee can assist the Chapter determine the correct award.

 9. For some of these programs, certain awards are expected if the program is carried out along the standard lines discussed earlier.
 For example, a Chapter carrying out the Law Enforcement Program by recognizing and outstanding law enforcement person is expected to award at least one Law Enforcement Medal, even if it does not enter the state contest associated with the program.
-For some other programs an award is optional.
+For some other programs, an award is optional.
 Recognizing participants in a Chapter oration contest is nice, but the \$40 cost of a medal could well be a barrier to the participation of chapters on a tight budget.
 The following table shows the awards typically associated with each program and the degree of latitude Chapters have about making an award if they carry out the program on standard lines.

-COMMUNITY PROGRAM MEDAL OF CERTIFICATE LATITUDE OF CHAPTER Youth and Education Programs Teacher of the Year Bronze Good Citizenship Medal Expected Tom and Betty Lawrence History Teacher Bronze Good Citizenship Medal Expected History Day Support Bronze Good Citizenship Medal or Good Citizenship Pin Optional for outstanding student in Am.
+AWARDS ASSOCIATED WITH SAK COMMUNITY PROGRAMS COMMUNITY PROGRAM MEDAL OF CERTIFICATE LATITUDE OF CHAPTER Youth and Education Programs Teacher of the Year Bronze Good Citizenship Medal Expected Tom and Betty Lawrence History Teacher Bronze Good Citizenship Medal Expected History Day Support Bronze Good Citizenship Medal or Good Citizenship Pin Optional for outstanding student in Am.
 History 1750-1800 Bronze Good Citizenship Medal Optional for recognizing History Day support by non-SAR members.
-Outstanding Student Bronze Good Citizenship Medal or Good Citizenship Pin Expected Historical Oration Chapter Oration Medal Optional Oration Participation Certificate Optional Historical Essay Chapter Essay Medal Optional ROTC/JROTC ROTC Silver ROTC Medal Expected JROTC Bronze ROTC Medal Expected C.A.R.
-Bronze C.A.R.
-Medal of Appreciation Optional for service to the local SAR chapter or C.A.R. society Bronze Good Citizenship Medal Optional for service to the community by a C.A.R. member Eagle Scout Recognition Eagle Scout Certificate Expected
+Outstanding Student Bronze Good Citizenship Medal or Good Citizenship Pin Expected Historical Oration Chapter Oration Medal Optional Oration Participation Certificate Optional Historical Essay Chapter Essay Medal Optional ROTC/JROTC ROTC Silver ROTC Medal Expected JROTC Bronze ROTC Medal Expected 0